DSF Clinical Research Grants

 Clinical Research Grants support hypothesis-driven clinical research projects that have significant potential to advance our understanding of Dravet syndrome; slow or halt the of progression of the disease, characteristics, or comorbidities of the disease; and/or reduce mortality.
+This also includes studies that help identify patient trends, characteristics, epidemiology, or other clinical aspects of Dravet syndrome.
 This research will be patient-oriented research in which an investigator directly interacts with human subjects/patients.
 Such studies may be conducted in conjunction with laboratory-based research, as appropriate.
 This includes studies such as therapeutic interventions or clinical trials.

 Award funds of $150,000 for two years ($75,000 per year) are made to the affiliated institution in four payments, the second of which is dependent on IRB approval if not required for the first portion of the funding period.
-Awards are to be used to support a minimum physician effort (salary and benefits) of 25%; funds may also be used to support a clinical trial specialist’s efforts or similar.
-Up to $1000 may be set aside to present findings at a national meeting.
-No indirect costs are permitted.
-Submission of scientific and financial reports are due no later than 30 days after completion of the project.
+Indirect costs may not exceed 10% of the total award.

-Investigators applying for a clinician-research grant should ensure their proposed project addresses the needs of the Dravet syndrome community and DSF’s mission to support research toward better treatments and a cure for Dravet syndrome.
+Investigators applying for a clinical research grant should ensure their proposed project addresses the needs of the Dravet syndrome community and DSF’s mission to support research toward better treatments and a cure for Dravet syndrome.